 17. If the assistance listed above in questions 13 to 16 is for specific services, must these services be explicitly identified in the adoption assistance agreement?

 In Alaska, specific services are not explicitly identified in the agreement.
-However, explicit information is contained in the child’s adoption assistance file.

 What Should Families Know About Applying for Subsidy?